 A pot-bellied appearance

-Dogs with large pituitary tumors may also develop neurologic problems like behavioral changes, circling, and seizures.
+Dogs with large pituitary tumours may also develop neurologic problems like behavioural changes, circling, and seizures.

-Talk to your veterinarian if your dog has any of these symptoms.
-Also, make sure to stay up-to-date with your dog’s regular veterinary check-ups.
-The earlier health problems are diagnosed, the easier they are to manage!
+Talk to your vet if your dog has any of these symptoms and make sure they have at least an annual vet check as they age.
+The earlier health problems are diagnosed, the easier they are to manage.

-It's also important to determine whether a dog has PDH or ADH.
-Sometimes a low-dose dexamethasone suppression test can provide this information, but often, veterinarians will need to run more tests.
-Options include
+Your vet will also need to find out whether your dog has PDH or ADH.
+Sometimes a low-dose dexamethasone suppression test can provide this information, but often the vet will need to run more tests.

 a high-dose dexamethasone suppression test

 a CT scan or MRI of the dog’s abdomen or brain